-109.1. {1570L{Bavaria.
+109.1. {1570L(AC){Bavaria.

 109.3.
 No province in Germany is adorned by more numerous numerous and elegant cities [than this one].
 Salzburg, which, as is generally believed, was once called Iuvavia, is the capital of this region.
-This area, before it was reduced to a Province, was ruled by its own King until the days of Emperor Arnulphus, as some authors write.
-After that, it was ruled by Dukes, which is still the case.
+This area, before it was reduced to a province, was ruled by its own king until the days of emperor Arnulphus, as some authors write.
+After that, it was ruled by dukes, which is still the case.

 109.4.
 This area does not have any fields for agriculture, except in the Southern part.
 It is rich in woods and mountains.
 It feeds its hogs with acorns and fir cones, which grow in such abundance that it feeds the rest of Europe with pork, like Hungary does with beef.
 Its people usually dress in yellow.
 They prefer gaiters to leather boots as shoes.
 The area is not deserted nowadays, as it was in the time of Strabo, but is well inhabited and it has many proud cities and very noble fortifications; we do not know what in all of Europe can equal them in splendour.